paritytech/substrate-api-sidecar/README.md

 [Jump to the configuration section](#configuration) for more details on connecting to a node.

 [Click here for full endpoint docs.](https://paritytech.github.io/substrate-api-sidecar/dist/)

+In the full endpoints doc, you will also find the following `trace` related endpoints :
+- /experimental/blocks/{blockId}/traces/operations?actions=false
+- /experimental/blocks/head/traces/operations?actions=false
+- /experimental/blocks/{blockId}/traces
+- /experimental/blocks/head/traces

+To have access to these endpoints you need to :
+1. Run your node with the flag `—unsafe-rpc-external`
+2. Check in sidecar if `BlocksTrace` controller is active for the chain you are running.

+Currently `BlocksTrace` controller is active in [Polkadot](https://github.com/paritytech/substrate-api-sidecar/blob/ff0cef5eaeeef74f9a931a0355d83fc5ebdea645/src/chains-config/polkadotControllers.ts#L17) and [Kusama](https://github.com/paritytech/substrate-api-sidecar/blob/ff0cef5eaeeef74f9a931a0355d83fc5ebdea645/src/chains-config/kusamaControllers.ts#L17).

 ## Source code installation and usage